cookbook-ms/topological_SB_matching/GTSB_ClosedForm/readme.md

 Here we provide a tutorial on how to implement the closed-form TSB solutions, driven by the THeatBM and THeatVE reference dynamics.
-That is, we corroborate the thereotical results in __Theorems 6 & 7__ in the paper.
+That is, we corroborate the theoretical results in __Theorems 6 & 7__ in the paper.